Premchandyadav369/AETHER/README.md

 A short "why not something simpler" note for each major architectural choice:

 - **Why a GNN and not a fingerprint + Random Forest?** Fingerprints discard bond connectivity beyond a fixed radius; a GNN learns which substructures matter for a *specific* task instead of relying on a hand-fixed circular neighborhood.
-The classical models (RF/XGBoost/LightGBM/CatBoost) are kept as fast baselines and sanity checks, not replaced.
+The classical models (RF/XGBoost/LightGBM/CatBoost) are kept as fast baselines and sanity checks, not replaced — and per the V10.5 OMEGA runs above, Random Forest is currently still the single best-performing classifier on the lighter-profile BBBP task, which is exactly why the platform keeps it as a first-class ensemble member rather than a placeholder baseline.
 - **Why ESM-2 instead of one-hot amino-acid encoding?** One-hot encoding has no notion of amino-acid similarity or evolutionary context; ESM-2 embeddings already encode structural and functional similarity learned from hundreds of millions of sequences, which the ablation table above shows is the single biggest accuracy driver.
 - **Why cross-attention instead of concatenating molecule + protein embeddings?** Concatenation forces the model to learn interaction patterns from a fixed-size joint vector with no notion of *where* on the protein the drug touches.
 Cross-attention preserves a per-residue, per-atom interaction matrix that is both more accurate and directly interpretable.
 - **Why active learning (BALD) instead of exhaustive screening?** Exhaustive high-fidelity screening (docking/MD/wet-lab) of millions of compounds is not tractable; BALD directs the limited experimental budget toward the molecules the model is most uncertain about, cutting the number of required queries by roughly half in our benchmarks.